philtr/phillipridlen/content/now.md

 When Twitter first arrived on the scene, it had one mission: answer the question, "What are you doing?"
 Twitter no longer serves that purpose for most of its users, and as such, a better place to keep up with me is to watch this page.
-This is what I'm doing as of February 2020.
+This is what I'm doing as of March 30, 2020.

 [now]: https://nownownow.com/about

+## 🦠 COVID-19

+Currently sheltering in place.
+I'm thankful that the stay-at-home order allows for outdoor activity such as exercise and walks in the park.
+As part of the livestream team for my church, I get to go see a few of the people there on Sundays as well.
+I haven't in contact with anyone who's tested positive, so I am also thankful that my family is healthy and alive, even if we have a bit of cabin fever.

-## Family
+## 👨‍👩‍👧‍👦 Family

 I [recently adopted][legacy] a beautiful one-year-old girl on February 21, 2020.
 I live in Burleson, Texas (just south of Fort Worth) with my wife and our